-The Philadelphia International Airport (code PHL) is located 11 miles southwest of the city and is serviced by all major airlines.
+The Philadelphia International Airport (code PHL) is located 11 miles southwest of the city and is serviced by all major US airlines and an international gateway from Europe (with direct flights to/from Frankfurt, London, Madrid, Amsterdam, and Rome to name just a few!).
 To get from the Airport to the city center, guests can either take Private Transportation, shared minivan rides, taxis (or Uber) or the Regional Rail train.

 Where To Stay in Philadelphia

 If your one-day trip to Philadelphia includes an overnight stay, you are going to need to find somewhere to spend the night.
 We think the best place to stay in Philadelphia on a short trip is in the heart of the city, within walking distance of the best tourist attractions.

 On our trips to Philly, we stay at the Hilton at Penn’s Landing.
 The high-rise hotel overlooks the Delaware River and is just a short walk to the city’s most historic attractions.
 The 4-star hotel features incredible amenities, like an indoor pool, outdoor sundeck, spacious rooms and waterfront dining.
 Check rates and availability!

 What You Will Need for a Philly Day Trip

 Before you set off on your Philadelphia trip, you will want to make sure you have a few things with you!
 You can find all of our packing tips on our Packing List Page.

 Our Philly Itinerary is essentially a One Day Walking Tour of Philadelphia…so you are going to need a good pair of city walking shoes!
 I am most comfortable in lightweight Columbia shoes – and Kris wears Merrell trail shoes for city walks.